yonder-innovation/MailCore/mailcore.md

 2. Locate MailCore.xcodeproj and add it to your project as a subproject.
 You can do this by dragging the Mailcore.xcodeproj file into your Xcode project.
 3. Navigate to your app's target and switch to your app's Build Phases.
 Once in Build Phases expand "Link Binary With Libraries" and click the + button.
 From there add MailCore.framework.
 4. While still under Build Phases click "Add Build Phase" in the lower right and select "Add Copy Files".
 A new copy files phase will be added, make sure the destination is set to "Frameworks".
 Now add MailCore.framework to that copy files phase by using the + button.
+5. Add "MailCore" under "Target Dependencies"
-4. You are now ready to use MailCore.
+6. You are now ready to use MailCore.
 To use MailCore add `#import <MailCore/MailCore.h>` to the top of your Objective-C files.

 ## Migrating to Version 1.0 [migrating]